 Stress and Hormones: Hormones have such a tremendous influence on the skin, and along with natural hormonal fluctuations that you’ll experience throughout your life, stress can also cause havoc for hormone production.
 If you’re going through puberty, pregnancy, menopause, are taking medications that alter hormone production, or are experiencing a stressful time in your life, it’s not uncommon for your skin to develop multiple personalities.

-Skin Care Product and Cosmetics: A common problem for people with combination skin is using skin care products that end up making their skin related issues even worse.
-A person with an overactive oily T-Zone might try to remedy the situation my using a harsh acne control product, and as result, irritate the non-oily parts of their skin.
+Skin Care Product and Cosmetics: A common problem for people with combination skin is using skin care products that end up making their skin-related issues even worse.
+A person with an overactive oily T-Zone might try to remedy the situation by using a harsh acne control product, and as a result, irritate the non-oily parts of their skin.
 Likewise, someone with a few dry, patchy areas might choose a moisturizer that isn’t suitable for their otherwise normal skin and end up with breakouts as a result.

 Caring for Combination Skin

-The main goal in caring for combination skin is figuring out how to strike a balance.
-You might not be able to completely eliminate the causes of your combination skin, but you can do things to help bring about a healthy balance, which will in turn minimize any skin-related issues you’re experiencing.
+The main goal of caring for combination skin is figuring out how to strike a balance.
+You might not be able to completely eliminate the causes of your combination skin, but you can do things to help bring about a healthy balance, which will, in turn, minimize any skin-related issues you’re experiencing.